 As this system controls the brake application electronically, it can offer useful additional features.
-One of them is Start-off assistance, which helps the driver start at the incline without pressing the brake.
+One is Start-off assistance, which helps the driver start at the incline without pressing the brake.

 What causes DBC Malfunction on a BMW?

 - An internal fault within the ABS hydraulic module is the most common cause.
-In addition to disabling the DBC system, it can also affect both DSC and ABS systems.
+In addition to disabling the DBC system, it can also affect both DSC( Dynamic Stability Control) and ABS systems.
 As this fault is quite frequent, many specialists can repair the module.
 This is a cheaper option than buying a new one and more reliable than installing a used module.

-- A battery that is going bad and does not hold the charge can cause electrical issues.
+- A battery going bad and not holding the charge can cause electrical issues.
 In such a scenario, brake systems like DBC and DBS are the first to be affected.
 Checking the voltage on the battery terminals will reveal its condition.
 It is good to check the battery terminal for dirt or corrosion, which can have the same effect as a bad battery.

-- Much like a bad battery, a dying alternator can cause various electrical systems to act unusually.
-DBC and DSC are very sensitive when it comes to voltage, so they are easily affected.
+- Like a bad battery, a dying alternator can cause various electrical systems to act unusually.
+DBC and DSC are very sensitive to voltage, so they are easily affected.

 - Steering angle sensor.
 A piece of important information for this system is the steering wheel’s angle, as it needs to know if the car is turning or going straight.
-A steering angle sensor provides this data, and if it fails, the DBC system will go off.
-The misalignment of the wheels, in some cases, can have the same effect.
+A steering angle sensor provides this data; if it fails, the DBC system will go off.
+In some cases, the misalignment of the wheels can have the same effect.